Santry: Religion

-Santry is part of the Whitehall-Larkhill-Santry Roman Catholic parish, served by the Church of the Holy Child opened in 1944, and by Blessed Margaret Ball, Church opened in 1994 (named after one of the Dublin Martyrs).
-The Church of Ireland community are served by St. Pappan's Church, in Santry village (the former St. Pappan's Church just off Santry Avenue in Ballymun, built in 1846 during the famine times.
+Santry is part of the Whitehall-Larkhill-Santry Roman Catholic parish, served by the Church of the Holy Child, opened in 1944, and by Blessed Margaret Ball church opened in 1994 (named after one of the Dublin Martyrs).
+The Church of Ireland community are served by St. Pappan's Church, which is part of the Santry, Glasnevin(St. Mobhi's) and Finglas (St. Canice's) Grouping of Parishes, in Santry village (the former St. Pappin's or St. Pappan's Catholic church was just off Santry Avenue in Ballymun, built in 1846 during the famine times.
 Workers were paid in food and the land was provided by the Domville family of Santry Woods; it is now a nursing home.
-This had replaced an earlier St. Pappan's Catholic Church on Santry Avenue built in 1797).
-There is an old graveyard beside St. Pappan's and a Parish Hall.
-While Blessed Margaret's was being developed the Parish Hall was used by the Catholic community for weekly mass.
-At one point St. Pappan's Catholic Church in Ballymun shared seats with St. Pappan's Church of Ireland, and they moved the seats between the churches between services.
+This had replaced an earlier St. Pappan's Catholic church on Santry Avenue built in 1797).
+There is an old graveyard beside St. Pappan's and a parish hall.
+While Blessed Margaret's (a chapel of ease for Whitehall church) was being developed, the St. Pappan's Parish Hall was used by the Catholic community for weekly mass.
+At one point, St. Pappan's Catholic Church in Ballymun, shared seats with St. Pappan's Church of Ireland, and they moved the seats between the churches between services.

-A more recent development is the Dublin Christian Life Church, in Schoolhouse Lane, a Chinese Christian community.
+A later development is the Dublin Christian Life Church, in Schoolhouse Lane, a Chinese Christian community.
 Another new church is the Christian Fellowship Church, off Coolock Lane.

 Sports

 Soccer

-Santry is the base of a number of sports clubs such as the association football clubs St. Kevin's Boys Club established in 1959 who play in Shanoewn Road, Ellenfield park, Albert College park, Coolgreena and off the Old Airport Road and Lorcan Celtic established in 1987 who play in Lorcan Green.
+Santry is the base of a number of sports clubs such as the association football clubs St. Kevin's Boys Club established in 1959 who play in Shanowen Road, Ellenfield park, Albert College park, Coolgreena and off the Old Airport Road and Lorcan Celtic established in 1987 who play in Lorcan Green.
 Sporting Fingal F.C. played their home games at the Morton Stadium during their three seasons in the League of Ireland, from 2008 to 2011 when they disbanded.